Myths About Root Canals and Root Canal Pain

-There are many misconceptions surrounding root canal (endodontic) treatment and whether patients experience root canal pain.
+Many misconceptions surround root canal (endodontic) treatment and whether patients experience root canal pain.
 The American Association of Endodontists wants you to have accurate information.

-As always, when considering any medical procedure, you should get as much information as you can about all of your options.
+As always, when considering any medical procedure, you should get as much information as possible about all your options.
 Your dentist or endodontist can answer many of your questions, and if you still have concerns, it is often wise to seek a second opinion.

 - Myth #1—Root canal treatment is painful.